faceyspacey/redux-first-router/README.md

 ![redux-first-router flow chart](https://raw.githubusercontent.com/faceyspacey/redux-first-router/master/docs/redux-first-router-flow-chart.png)

+## Version 2.0 Released!
+Durning the Development of Rudy, we had released a few various versions under random names and npm tags.
+All of that, plus a bunch of outstanding PRs have been merged to create a stable, updated and still mostly compatible API.

 The goal of **Redux-First Router** is to think of your app in *states*, not *routes*, not *components*, while keeping the address bar in sync.
 Everything is state, not components.
 Connect your components and *just dispatch* ***flux standard actions.***